-In addition to its dual text/block interface BlockPy also provides guided feedback.
-Surprisingly few in- troductory environments are designed to give in- teractive and guiding feedback to students as they run their code, usually at best relying on unit tests.
-CodeCademy is perhaps the most popular and suc- cessful guided platform.
+A final point of comparison is BlockPy’s guided feedback.
+Surprisingly few introductory environments give interactive and guiding feedback to students as they run their code, usually at best relying on unit tests.
+CodeCademy is perhaps the most popular and successful guided feedback platform.
 Unfortunately, CodeCademy is closed-source and has not published information about the efficacy of its curriculum or its techniques.

 Data Science as an Authentic Context

-A major issue for introductory students is motivation, not only to complete individual assignments, but to engage with computing curriculum and understand its role in their long-term career and life goals [5].
-Motivation is a complex, multi-faceted construct with many interpretations.
-For instance, the MUSIC Model of Academic Motivation [25] is a meta-descriptive the- ory, which aggregates other motivational theories.
-The MUSIC Model draws a distinction between students’ perception of Usefulness (a sense that the material is connected to long-term goals) and Interest (a sense of intrigue and inspiration).
-Situated Learning Theory, another educational theory, describes how learners become engaged with material when they can perceive its authenticity and connection to a Community of Practice that they might reasonably become a part of [26].
+The design of BlockPy was influenced by two educational theories both of which stress the importance of a learning experience that students can connect to the real world.
+The first theory is the MUSIC Model of Academic Motivation [25].
+This meta-descriptive theory, aggregating other motivational theories, draws a distinction between students’ perception of Usefulness (a sense that the material is connected to long-term goals) and Interest (a sense of intrigue and inspiration).
+Appealing to a student's sense of usefulness or interest strengthens their motivation, not only to complete individual assignments, but to engage with computing and understand its role in their long-term career and life goals [5].
+The second theory is Situated Learning Theory [26].
+This theory, describes how learners become engaged with material when they can perceive its authenticity and connection to a Community of Practice that they might reasonably become a part of [26].
 The theory distinguishes between the content (the material to be learned), the scaffolds (the artificial additions to the environment to simplify the students’ experience), and the context (the framing story used to anchor the experience).
 A context is authentic when the problems, practices, tools, artifacts, and/or results that students work with in their learning reflect real- world entities described by authoritative sources in a community of practice.
-Both of these theories drive home the importance of a learning experience that students can connect to the real world.

-Many introductory computing contexts focus on invoking student interest, without providing a sense of Usefulness or authenticity.
+Many introductory computing contexts focus on invoking student interest, without providing a sense of usefulness or authenticity.
 Media Computation, for instance, is a creativity-based curriculum by Guzdial et al. where students create artwork and music.
 Al- though there is established motivational value in this approach [27], an analysis by Guzdial in the light of Situated Learning Theory suggested that, despite extensive efforts by course staff, students did not perceive the context as authentic or useful [28], in part because students did not perceive the context to align with a visible community of practice.
 Game Design is another alternative context that does have a visible community, but it is unclear how many students seek to join that community as part of their career plans.
+We do not believe that all introductory programming environments must be authentic and focus on usefulness.
+For very young learners appealing to their sense of play or story-telling might be more appropriate.
+We do believe that for our learners (university non-majors) authenticity and usefulness are critical.